j4w8n/sblw6-hackathon/README.md

 # Supabase Launch Week 6 Hackathon

 I've already been working on an open source project.
 Its daunting goal is for the world to use https/api/json for transporting HTML content, like newsletters.
 Currently, this is done with email protocols.
+If curious, the repo is [here](https://github.com/j4w8n/jwm-server) - still playing around.

 So as for the Supabase hackathon, this is just a fun, meta app for launch week.
 I did learn a bit about Deno modules for crypto, an optical character recognition npm module, and the Twitter API.